opensafely/documentation/docs/dataset-intro.md

 For those with access to the OpenSAFELY database, the latest database build time is available in the `LatestBuildTime` table, and the history of builds for each dataset is available in the `BuildInfo` table.

+For more information on the latest available import dates for SystmOne and external data, see [the database builds notebook](https://github.com/opensafely/database-notebooks/blob/master/notebooks/database-builds.ipynb).

+For more information on database table schema for SystmOne and external data, see [the database schema notebook](https://github.com/opensafely/database-notebooks/blob/master/notebooks/database-schema.ipynb).

 ## OpenSAFELY-EMIS database builds

 This section is a work in progress.